jlinoff/moniconn/README.md

 The bars at the bottom are the failures.

-It is based on a run was initiated like this:
+It is based on a run that was initiated like this:

 ```bash
 make week